truenas/documentation/content/en/hub/additional-topics/community/MinIO Clusters in TrueNAS SCALE (DOCS-1499)/index.md

 ## Accessing your minio distributed setup

-Once you're done creating datasets, you can browse to any of the TrueNAS addresses at port **:9000**, where you will be greeted by a minio login screen.
+Once you're done creating datasets, you can browse to any of the TrueNAS addresses at port **:9000**, where you will be greeted by the MinIO login screen.
 Log in with the Access/Secret keys you set up in the previous steps.
-You should now be able to access your minio distributed setup.
+You should now be able to access your MinIO distributed setup.

 <img src="/images/minIO 8 - minIO Login Scren.png">
 <br><br>